Counter-intelligence and counter-terrorism organizations: Foreign intelligence on terrorist threats

 The Canadian Security Intelligence Service (CSIS) is responsible for collecting, analysing, reporting and disseminating intelligence on threats to Canada's national security, and conducting operations, covert and overt, within Canada and abroad.

 The military is served by the Canadian Forces Intelligence Command (DND).
 Communications Security Establishment does collect SIGINT, and is Canada's only acknowledged foreign intelligence collection agency beyond the tactical intelligence units of the military.

 Internal security and police

-The Royal Canadian Mounted Police was once the principal counter-intelligence agency, but most functions transferred to CSIS.
+The Royal Canadian Mounted Police was once the principal counter-intelligence agency, but most functions transferred to CSIS from the now defunct RCMP Security Service.
+The service's remaining role is held by the Integrated National Security Enforcement Teams and National Security Enforcement Sections.

 Incident mitigation

 Public Safety Canada (PSC) is Canada's national emergency management agency, with a counterpart in each province.

 France

 France, for example, builds its domestic counterterrorism in a law enforcement framework.

 Foreign intelligence on terrorist threats

 In France, a senior anti-terrorism magistrate is in charge of defense against terrorism.
 French magistrates have multiple functions that overlap US and UK functions of investigators, prosecutors, and judges.
 An anti-terrorism magistrate may call upon France's domestic intelligence service Direction de la surveillance du territoire (DST), which may work with the Direction générale de la sécurité extérieure (DGSE), foreign intelligence service.